kotolex/surrealist/README.md

 You can find basic examples [here](https://github.com/kotolex/surrealist/tree/master/examples)

 QL-constructor is a simple, convenient way to create queries, validate them and run it against SurealDB.
-It is simple, readable and can be the resource to learn QL
+It is simple, readable and can be the way to learn QL

 **Example 5**